Behaviour (journal)

 Behaviour is a double-blind peer-reviewed scientific journal covering all aspects of ethology.
 It is published by Brill Publishers and was established in 1948 by Niko Tinbergen and W.H.
 Thorpe.
-The editor-in-chief is Frans de Waal (Emory University).
+The editors-in-chief are Mariska E. Kret and Brian Wisenden.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 1.991.